Mitre Line: Privatisation: TBA

 A Materfer railcar (Pitufo) in Garín.

 FA operated the trains until 1991 when FEMESA temporarily took over all the urban services prior to the services being privatised.
 After the Government of Carlos Menem privatised the urban railways services, private company Trenes de Buenos Aires (TBA) took over the Mitre Line.

 When the Government of Argentina decided to privative all the urban railway services in 1992, the Mitre Line was given the concession for TBA (which also took over Sarmiento Line) through Decree N° 730/95.

 During the first two years of the concession, TBA met the requirements specified in the contract regarding the frequency of service, with an average of 98%.
 By February 1999 the consortium had invested US$200 million including the reconstruction of 220 Toshiba wagons, and the remodelling of 13 stations and workshops.
 In addition, a new ticket selling system was introduced with the installation of vending machines.

 One of the most notable improvements was the introduction of "Puma" coaches on the Retiro-Tigre branch.
-These coaches were built by local factory Emprendimientos Ferroviarios S.A.
-(EMFER) and featured air conditioning, ABS brakes and computer-supervising systems.
+These coaches were built by local factory Emprendimientos Ferroviarios (EMFER) and featured air conditioning, ABS brakes and computer-supervising systems.

 In 1997 the Government decided to modify the contracts of concession with a plan of modernisation worth US$2.5 billion.
 The future investments included acquiring 492 brand-new electric multiple units, the refurbishing of more than 100 km of existing tracks, and the installation of new signalling, among other improvements.

 Nevertheless, the Government of Fernando De la Rúa (which had come to power in 1999) made changes to the original project, reducing the amount of the budget to US$1.3 billion.
 The State granted subsidies to TBA (and the rest of the private operators) as a way to compensate for the losses arising from the change in plans and to avoid fare increases.

 Due to the lack of investment in the Mitre Line, the quality of the service decreased considerably.
 TBA operated the line until the 2012 Once station rail disaster happened.
 As a result, the National Government revoked the concession granted to TBA and gave the Mitre and Sarmiento lines to the State operator UGOMS, that then ran the lines until 2014 when it was transferred under concession to Corredores Ferroviarios.